aws-samples/aws-parallelcluster-hpc-quickstart/apps/barracuda/README.md

 # Barracuda on AWS ParallelCluster

-Barracuda on AWS ParallelCluster provides steps and code samples to build and run Barracuda on AWS using [AWS ParallelCluster](<https://docs.aws.amazon.com/parallelcluster/>).
+Barracuda on AWS ParallelCluster provides steps and code samples to build and run Barracuda Virtual Reactor on AWS using [AWS ParallelCluster](<https://docs.aws.amazon.com/parallelcluster/>).
-It is targeted Nvidia GPU instances.

 ## Barracuda On AWS

+Barracuda Virtual Reactor simulates the 3D, transient behavior in fluid-particle systems including the multiphase hydrodynamics, heat balance and chemical reactions.
+It is a product from CPFD Software, visit their [webpage](https://cpfd-software.com/) for more information.

 ### Architecture